 French Cherry Clafoutis with chocolate chips, my take on the classic summer dessert.
 Superbly scrumptious and light, with an almond custard-like taste and texture, this is one of those quick and easy desserts that never fail to impress.
 This easy summer dessert is ready pretty quickly too.
 The cherries can be replaced with sour cherries, blueberries, plums, cranberries and so on.
 A great French dessert for a sweet summer.

 - 50 g plain flour

 - 3 tablespoon granulated sugar

-- 1 tbsp melted butter + 1 tsp to brush
+- 1 tablespoon melted butter + 1 teaspoon to brush

 - 1 large egg